Safer sex combo test in the Basel laboratory

 Gonorrhea information

-Gonorrhea (gonorrhea) does not leave immunity.
+Gonorrhea (gonorrhea) leaves no immunity.
 Reinfection can occur if the person comes into contact with gonococci again.

 Hepatitis C information

-The usual screening test for hepatitis C is the detection of HCV IgG antibodies in the blood.
-However, after infection, it may take several weeks for the test to become positive.
-If the screening test is positive, further confirmatory testing must be performed, such as HCV immunoblot or HCV RNA direct detection.
+The usual screening test for hepatitis C is the detection of HCV-IgG antibodies in the blood.
+However, it can take several weeks after infection before the test is positive.
+If the screening test is positive, further confirmatory tests must be carried out, such as the HCV immunoblot or HCV RNA direct detection.

 Syphilis information

 If a person has previously had syphilis, the screening test will remain positive.
 Only on the basis of the activity marker RPR can it be distinguished in such cases whether this person currently has an active infection.
-Syphilis does not leave immunity.
+Syphilis leaves no immunity.
 Reinfection can occur if the person comes into contact with the pathogen Treponema pallidum again.

 Material